bS-ui/lvl-up-log/README.md

 # **lvlUpLog!**

-A platform for gamers to display things like their Discord, Steam, Favorite Game, Recently Played Games and a way for people to find others that share their interests!
+A platform for users to display things like their Discord, Steam, Favorite Game, Recently Played Games and a way for people to find others that share their interests!

 ### How the app works: